Managing Millennials: 9 Strategies You Need to Know

 If you find that your employees are frequently changing shifts, informing you at the last minute that they can’t work a shift you’ve already scheduled, or just not showing up, it’s time to implement an employee availability form.

-An employee availability form is pretty self-explanatory: it’s a piece of paper on which your employees indicate when they can and cannot work.
+An employee availability form is pretty self-explanatory: it’s a piece of paper or a digital document on which your employees indicate when they can and cannot work.

 For simplicity’s sake, many businesses only ask for hours that employees can’t work, rather than making them list all the hours they can work.
 It just depends on what information you need to make your scheduling process run as smoothly as possible.